renderpci/dedalo/docs/core/components/component_date.md

 `records_separator`

-Used to define the character to be used between multiple values of the component.
+Used to define the character to be used between multiple component values.

 Example: